Qatar - Country Commercial Guide

 Last published date:

 The Qatari government is the biggest end user of a wide range of products and services.
 In November 2015, the Amir issued a new procurement law No. 24/2015, which was enacted in June 2016.
 The law disbanded the Central Tendering Committee (which was the mechanism used under Law No. 26/2005) and created a Government Procurement Department within the Ministry of Finance which has oversight of most government tenders.
 The new department also created a website to consolidate all tenders and provide relevant information to interested bidders, facilitating the process for overseas investors.
-The law aimed to promote a fair, transparent, simple, and speedy tendering process, permitting each regulated government entity to create its own tender committee, whose members must include representatives from the Ministry of Finance and the Diwan Audit Bureau.
+The law aims to promote a fair, transparent, simple, and speedy tendering process; permitting each regulated government entity to create its own tender committee, whose members must include representatives from the Ministry of Finance and the Diwan Audit Bureau.

 Government contracts may include arbitration clauses.
 Unless stated otherwise in the contract, disputes emanating from government contracts will be subject to arbitration in Qatar.
 U.S. firms are advised, whenever possible, to reserve the right to appeal local arbitration decisions abroad.

-Foreign and local contractors are usually paid 20% of the contract awarded to them against unconditional bank guarantees.
+Foreign and local contractors are usually paid 20 percent of the contract awarded to them against unconditional bank guarantees.
 Further payments are made according to a standard payment schedule based on the progress of the project.
 It should be noted that the payment schedule almost always authorizes the government to retain portions of payments due until after the completion and acceptance of the project.
 Foreign and local contractors may experience delayed payments, which do not accrue interest, usually due to bureaucratic red tape.

 Arabic is the official language in Qatar, though English is widely used.
 Bids should be in Arabic unless the tender document specifically indicates that English is required or accepted.
 Specifications generally conform with British/European and, in recent years, U.S. standards.